chef-boneyard/devops-kungfu/talk-notes.md

 <slide>
 <h1>Software for simplicity, extensibility, re-use</h1>
 <ul>
-  <li> Conway's Law “Interpersonal variability, that is the capability and behavior differences between programmers using the same language, tends to account for more differences between programs than a change of the programming language.”
+  <li> Conway's Law "Interpersonal variability, that is the capability and behavior differences between programmers using the same language, tends to account for more differences between programs than a change of the programming language."
   <li> Make a component as simple as it can be, but no more
   <li> Design for re-use when you can
     <li> CERN and the LXC - one framework for four experiemnts